AbdulRazzak6478/mysql-db-commands/Github/README.md

     git checkout feature1                       // to switch branch to feature1
     git merge feature1                          // to merge branch , go to the main branch and merge git checkout -b <branchName>                // to create and directly switch to that branch

+    git log --graph
+    git log --all --decorate --oneline --graph     // to get in graph order

 ```

 Git github commands